Commercial Excellence

 Anticipation of business acquisition

-Effective B2B business development does not only depend on the definition and execution of strategies at the level of a business unit.
+Effective B2B business development does not only depend on the definition and execution of strategies.
 It requires every single sales team to optimally perform in the field of business acquisition anticipation.
 This means identifying strategic business opportunities at the earliest possible stage, launching true cross-disciplinary acquisition projects, defining and executing winning action plans, and proactively engaging with the customers.
 The aim is, for every significant opportunity, to convince all stakeholders and decision-makers of the concerned customers before they launch their own bidding processes, irrespective of the competition.